AdobeDocs/experience-manager-65.es-ES/help/forms/using/add-custom-action-form-lister.md

 ---
-title: Adición de acciones personalizadas a elementos de lista de formularios
+title: Agregar acciones personalizadas a elementos de lista de formularios
 seo-title: Adding custom action on form lister items
 description: Los desarrolladores de formularios pueden agregar más acciones a la lista de formularios de la página del portal de formularios.
 De forma predeterminada, la lista de formularios le permite acceder al formulario, rellenarlo y enviarlo.
 seo-description: Form developers can add more actions to the listing of forms on the forms portal page.
 By default, the form listing allows you to access the form, fill it, and submit it.